egonw/SARS-CoV-2-Queries/src/literature.md

 ### about SARS-CoV-2 genes

-We can also query for articles about the genes:
+We can also query for articles about the genes.
+It breaks down like this:

+<iframe>articleCountPerGene</iframe>

+We get that bar chart with this query:

+<sparql>articleCountPerGene</sparql>

+The articles themselves we can list with this query:

 <sparql>litSARSCoV2Genes</sparql>